 Enter your DNS Service API credentials into your GridPane settings

-Navigate to the your GridPane Settings page and DNS Providers section
+Navigate to your GridPane Settings page and DNS Providers section:

 Your credentials will now be saved in your GridPane settings.